 A unique aspect of this rooftop bar is its multiple levels and sleek, steel staircase.
 There are several bars throughout the club, so every corner of the place is a party.

 Inside, the professional bartenders can serve you a specialty cocktail like the Witch Doctor, or you can order food from the VooDoo Steakhouse.
-The lounge is open until the wee hours of the morning, so it’s a popular venue for bachelor and bachelorette parties.
+The lounge is open until the wee hours of the morning, so it’s one of the most popular venues for bachelor and bachelorette parties in Las Vegas.

 6. Drai’s Nightclub, the best rooftop bar in Las Vegas, Nevada for partying

-Drai’s Nightclub is an acclaimed nightlife venue where you can eat, drink, and dance the night away.
+Drai’s Nightclub is one of the coolest nightclubs in Las Vegas where you can eat, drink, and dance the night away.
 The club is open literally all night and hosts world-famous DJs and performers.
 Without a doubt, it’s one of the best lounges in Vegas for live music.

 Moreover, Drai’s belongs to The Cromwell, one of the best boutique hotels in Las Vegas, so it’s no surprise this is a lavish club.
 The 70,000ft² space features four bars, VIP balconies, and digital LED screens, so you don’t miss any of the action on stage.